 “I had moved 1,000 miles east to Georgia and then another 1,000 miles north to Indiana,” she said. “[Indiana] was a really supportive environment, which was great because I had no family up there.
 It was a great place to grow up academically.”

 During her time at Indiana University, she authored and co-authored 25 referred research publications and brought in over $300,000 in grant money to focus on the early interests of children in science-related fields.
 She and fellow researchers were able to uncover the mind-blowing ways childhood play, literature and even TV shows influence the career paths of budding scientists.
-They voyaged through the lives of these pint-sized scholars, revealing the incredible power of teachers and the mesmerizing impact of early interests.
+They voyaged through the lives of these pint-sized scholars, revealing the incredible power of parents and the potential impact of early interests on later involvement in science careers.

 “It turns out that teachers play a really big role for those kids, and often it's a teacher that pulls aside a young man or woman and says, ‘You're really good at this,’” she said.
 “I think teachers can open doors for students to get that kind of interest.”